Skip to content

 Capstone Track

-The capstone track focuses on a research project and includes the following additional courses:
+The capstone track focuses on a historical analysis project and includes the following additional courses:

 • 1 additional history elective